Gillotts School

 Gillotts School is a coeducational secondary school with academy status in Henley-on-Thames, Oxfordshire, England.
-The school is sited on a 33 acre verdant campus on the edge of Henley, incorporating a large Victorian manor house and two of its associated cottages.
+The school is sited on a 33-acre verdant campus on the edge of Henley, incorporating a large Victorian manor house and two of its associated cottages.
 There are extensive playing fields, as well as areas of grass, trees and woodland.

 History

-Gillotts was established as a girls' boarding school in parkland on the fringe of Henley-on-Thames in 1950, under founding headmistress Betty Barford.
+Gillotts was established as a girls' boarding school in parkland on the fringe of Henley-on-Thames in 1950, under founding headmistress Bede (Betty) Barford.
 Gillotts became a coeducational comprehensive school in 1960.
-The current headteacher is Catharine Darnton, former headteachers include Malcolm White, and David H W Grubb as well as Mr Lockyer.
+The current headteacher is Mark Bedford, former headteachers include Catharine Darnton, Malcolm White, and David H W Grubb as well as Mr Lockyer.